bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 Uh oh, *TypeError: document.querySelector(...)* is null.
 So the main problem here is that this code is not really made for being used in other applications.
 It does a bunch of stuff in *index.js* as it is imported, and it does not export any of the functions I wanted to reuse.
 Yikes.

-However, since I co-authored the code, I can fork it and fix it for my usage!
+However, since I co-authored the code, I can fork it and tweak on it a bit for my usage!
 The same would be alright with any other code as well as long as the license allows it.
-So: I fork the project, and remove all the noise in index.js and export the functions I need.
+So: I fork the project, and remove all the noise in `index.js` and export the functions I need.

 ```
 const Editor = require('./Editor');